-Unity Powers Launch Titles for Samsung's Galaxy XR And Accelerates the Android XR Ecosystem
+Unity Powers Launch Titles for Samsung's Galaxy XR and Accelerates the Android XR Ecosystem

 - NFL Pro Era (by StatusPRO Inc): The first licensed NFL virtual reality simulation game is now available on Android XR, alongside existing versions for Meta Quest, PlayStation VR, and Windows.

 - Inside [JOB] (by Owlchemy Labs): This new mixed-reality experience introduces users to Android XR interactions.
-Owlchemy also used Unity to bring its popular titles Vacation Simulator, Job Simulator, and Dimensional Doubleshift to Android XR.
+Owlchemy also used Unity to bring its popular titles Vacation Simulator and Job Simulator to Android XR.

 Unity's Android XR support is available in Unity 6 and later versions, and is currently open to all developers.